pharmavillage/documentation/content/integrate/redisom-for-node-js/_index.md

 The contents of `.env` looks like this:

 {{< highlight bash >}}

 # Put your local Redis Stack URL here.
 Want to run in the

 # cloud instead?
 Sign up at https://redis.com/try-free/.

-REDIS_URL=redis://localhost:6379
+PHARMAVILLAGE_URL=redis://localhost:6379
 {{< / highlight >}}

 There's a good chance this is already correct.
-However, if you need to change the `REDIS_URL` for your particular environment (e.g., you're running Redis Stack in the cloud), this is the time to do it.
+However, if you need to change the `PHARMAVILLAGE_URL` for your particular environment (e.g., you're running Redis Stack in the cloud), this is the time to do it.
 Once done, you should be able to run the app:

     npm start

 Navigate to `http://localhost:8080` and check out the client that Swagger UI Express has created.
-None of it *works* yet because we haven't implemented any of the routes.
+None of it _works_ yet because we haven't implemented any of the routes.
 But, you can try them out and watch them fail!

 The starter code runs.
-Let's add some Redis OM to it so it actually *does* something!
+Let's add some Redis OM to it so it actually _does_ something!

 ## Setting up a Client